e-gov/eIDAS-SpecificProxyService-Test/README.md

 `git clone https://github.com/e-gov/eIDAS-SpecificProxyService-Test.git`

+## Configuring the test

-4. Configure the properties file. application.properties file needs to be either in `src/test/resources` directory or its location configured with .env file `src/test/resources`.
+1. Configure the properties file. application.properties file needs to be either in `src/test/resources` directory or its location configured with .env file `src/test/resources`.
    Example of .env file:
 ```